mpyw/co/README.md

 ### Pseudo-sleep for each coroutine

-The following `yield` statements delay the coroutine processing.
+The following `yield` statements delay the coroutine processing:

 ```php
 yield Co::DELAY => $seconds